algao1/blurb/content/posts/gossip_glomers.md

 ShowToc: true
 ---

 As with most things nowadays, I found [this](https://news.ycombinator.com/item?id=34897723) on HackerNews one day and bookmarked it somewhere in my list of TODO activities.
-I recently wanted to take a short break from working through some _other_ distributed systems course, so I decided to take the time and try this out myself.
+I recently wanted to take a short break from working through [MIT's](https://pdos.csail.mit.edu/6.824/) distributed systems course, so I decided to take the time and try this out myself.

-Gossip Glomers is a series of distributed systems challenges from [Fly.io](https://fly.io/dist-sys/) along with [Kyle Kingsbury](https://aphyr.com/about).
+Gossip Glomers is a series of distributed systems challenges from [Fly.io](https://fly.io/dist-sys/) and [Kyle Kingsbury](https://aphyr.com/about).
 The challenge is meant to be language agnostic, but my implementation is in Go and the source code can be found [here](https://github.com/algao1/gossip-glomers).

 I'll just be highlighting a few of the interesting tidbits from the challenges.
-As always, spoilers below.
+And as always, spoilers below.

 ## Challenge 3: Broadcast